Position

 • Bachelor’s degree in Engineering, Materials Science, or a related field.

-• Certification in a recognized NDT method (e.g., ASNT, NDE, or equivalent).
+• Certification in a relevant NDT method (e.g., ASNT, NDE, or equivalent).

-• Minimum of 3-5 years of experience in NDT inspection, preferably in a manufacturing or industrial setting.
+• Minimum of 3-5 years of experience in NDT inspection.

 • Excellent analytical and problem-solving skills.